rhysd/locerr/README.md

 }`
 	src := locerr.NewDummySource(code)

-	// You can get *Source instance from file (NewSourceFromFile) or stdin (NewSourceFromStdin) also.
+	// You can get *locerr.Source instance from file (locerr.NewSourceFromFile)
+	// or stdin (locerr.NewSourceFromStdin) also.

 	// Let's say to find an error at some range in the source.